recoskyler/Akira/README.md

 ## Disclaimer

-The icon is from [IconFinder](https://www.iconfinder.com/icons/3525372/challenge_checkmate_chess_horse_knight_recreation_strategy_icon), and is open source.
+The icon is from [IconFinder](https://www.iconfinder.com/icons/3525372/challenge_checkmate_chess_horse_knight_recreation_strategy_icon), and is open source *Creative Commons Attribution 3.0 Unported (CC BY 3.0)*.
 It was edited with licensed version of Adobe Photoshop CC 2020.